 It seems to have abandoned users of its later iPhone 8 and iPhone X to third-party battery case manufacturers such as Mophie.
-But even Mophie doesn't have an iPhone X battery case out yet.
-Mophie definitely will at some point (and we'll let you know here first) but as Apple missed the iPhone 8 in its battery-case launches it could be that the X loses out too.
+But even Mophie doesn't have an iPhone X battery case out (yet).
+Mophie definitely will at some point (and we'll let you know here first) but as Apple missed the iPhone 8 in its battery-case launches it could be that the X loses out too, which is a shame.

 With limited Apple-certified battery case solution for the iPhone X, users have a choice of just the uncertified Chinese-made battery cases.
 Other than that you can, of course, buy a no-power protective case - see Macworld's round up of the best iPhone X cases.
 And don't forget Macworld's great tips on improving iPhone battery life.

 Remember many of these are not Apple certified.
-In our testing these products reviewed here worked fine, but Apple recommends using only accessories that it has certified (MFI) and that come with the "Made for iPod/iPhone/iPad" logo.
+Though we tested some of the products reviewed here and they worked fine, Apple recommends using only accessories that it has certified (MFI) and that come with the "Made for iPod/iPhone/iPad" logo.

 Peyou iPhone X Battery Case

 While not the largest battery capacity of the iPhone X cases reviewed here, the Peyou iPhone X battery case is one of our favourites and performed just as well as those claiming greater energy capacity.

 Its 3,200mAh battery looks puny compared to the 5,200mAh and 6,000mAh power packs, but it gave us about an 80 percent recharge, which should be enough for most people.
 And even the 5,200mAh battery case didn't go much further than 100%.